UniMath/agda-unimath/src/foundation/cantor-schroder-bernstein-escardo.lagda.md

 ## Idea

 The classical Cantor-Schröder-Bernstein theorem asserts that from any pair of injective maps `f : A → B` and `g : B → A` we can construct a bijection between `A` and `B`.
-In a recent generalization [1], Escardó proved that the Cantor-Schröder-Bernstein theorem also holds for ∞-groupoids.
+In a recent generalization, Escardó proved that the Cantor-Schröder-Bernstein theorem also holds for ∞-groupoids.
 His generalization asserts that from given embeddings of two types into each other, we can construct an equivalence between them.

 ## Statement